Galileo (satellite navigation system): Clock failures

 In January 2017, news agencies reported that six of the passive hydrogen masers (PHM) and three of the rubidium atomic clocks (RAFS) had failed; four of the full operational satellites had each lost at least one clock, but no satellite had lost more than two.
 The operation was not affected as each satellite is launched with four clocks (2 PHM and 2 RAFS).
 SpectraTime, the Swiss producer of both on-board clock types, declined to comment.
-According to ESA, they concluded with their industrial partners for the rubidium atomic clocks that some implemented testing and operational measures were required.
+According to the European Space Agency, they concluded with their industrial partners for the rubidium atomic clocks that some implemented testing and operational measures were required.
 Additionally some refurbishment is required for the rubidium atomic clocks that still have to be launched.
 For the passive hydrogen masers operational measures are being studied to reduce the risk of failure.
 China and India use the same SpectraTime-built atomic clocks in their satellite navigation systems.
 ESA contacted the Indian Space Research Organisation (ISRO) who initially reported not having experienced similar failures.
 However, at the end of January 2017, Indian news outlets reported that all three clocks aboard the IRNSS-1A satellite (launched in July 2013 with a 10-year life expectancy) had failed and that a replacement satellite would be launched in the second half of 2017: these atomic clocks were said to be supplied under a four-million-euro deal.

 In July 2017, the European Commission reported that the main causes of the malfunctions have been identified and measures have been put in place to reduce the possibility of further malfunctions of the satellites already in space.
 According to European sources, ESA took measures to correct both identified sets of problems by replacing a faulty component that can cause a short circuit in the rubidium clocks and improve the passive hydrogen maser clocks as well on satellites still to be launched.

 Outages

-From 11 July till 18 July 2019, the whole constellation experienced an "unexplained" signal outage with all active satellites showing "NOT USABLE" status on the Galileo status page.
+Between 11 July and 18 July 2019, the whole constellation experienced an "unexplained" signal outage with all active satellites showing "NOT USABLE" status on the Galileo status page.
 The cause of the incident was an equipment malfunction in the Galileo ground infrastructure that affected the calculation of time and orbit predictions.

 On 14 December 2020, starting at 0:00 UTC, Galileo experienced a system-wide performance degradation lasting for 6 hours.
 GNSS receivers ignoring a 'marginal' status flag in the Galileo data could have experienced a pseudorange error of up to almost 80 km.
 The problem was related to an abnormal behaviour of a ground segment atomic clock in the time determination function of the system.
 The system uses parallel functioning Precise Timing Facilities in the Fucino and Oberpfaffenhofen Galileo Control Centres, and an issue occurred in Fucino whilst maintenance was performed on the parallel system in Oberpfaffenhofen.